-- All bowlers must wear black uniform bottoms. - No jeans or cotton sweatpants of any color are permitted. - If warm-ups are worn (cotton, draw string warmups are not permitted), they must be worn by the entire team and be identical in style and the bottoms must be black. - Girls are permitted to wear skirts and/or shorts provided the skirts/shorts are BLACK and are no shorter than the end of the bowler's index finger when standing. - Girl's uniform bottoms do not have to be identical in style. - Pants shall be worn at waist level and not sag or touch the floor. - Cargo, yoga pants, jeggings, leggings, zebra/zubaz, and painter pants (i.e., pants with side pockets that typically go down the leg) are not permitted.
+- All bowlers must wear solid black uniform bottoms. - Girls are permitted to wear skirts and/or shorts provided the skirts/shorts are black and are no shorter than the end of the bowler's index finger when standing. - Girl's uniform bottoms do not have to be identical in style. - Pants shall be worn at waist level and not sag or touch the floor. - Cargo, yoga pants, jeggings, leggings, zebra/zubaz, and painter pants (i.e., pants with side pockets that typically go down the leg) are not permitted. - Warm-ups are not permitted. - No jeans or cotton sweatpants of any color are permitted.